philipce/nifty/README.md

 ##### Install Swift

 Follow these [instructions to install Swift](https://swift.org/getting-started/).
-Our goal is to stay current as Swift develops, so use the latest release!
+Our goal is to stay current as Swift develops, so use the latest release.

 Nifty uses the [Swift Package Manager](https://swift.org/package-manager/) (see the [project repo](https://github.com/apple/swift-package-manager) for more info).
 It greatly simplifies the build process!
 It comes included with Swift 3.0 and above.